 Benfotiamine & Poor Blood Glucose Control

 Benfotiamine benefits circulation and blood vessel health and even helps muscles heal after suffering poor circulation.
-In the eyes, benfotiamine protects retinal cells from high blood glucose levels, stabilizes cells structure, and reduces cell death.
-With all these benefits, perhaps the best effect benfotiamine has with patients is its little to no effect on blood glucose levels.
+In the eyes, benfotiamine protects retinal cells from high blood glucose levels, stabilizes cell structure, and reduces cell death.
+With all these benefits, perhaps the best effect benfotiamine has is its little to no effect on blood glucose levels.

 Are There Known Benfotiamine Side Effects?